Alexandria's founded by Alexander

 The ancient city was terribly hit by the earthquake in 141 AD and our friend Opramoas of Rhodiapolis donated no less than 200,000 denarii for its reconstruction, together with two other benefactors, Licinius Langus of Oenoanda and Jason of Kyaenai.
 Under Emperor Theodosius II it became the capital of the Byzantine Eparchy Lycia.
 Myra lost one-third of its population to the plague in 542-543 AD, and after subsequent Muslim raids, flooding and earthquakes, it was mostly abandoned by the 11th century.

-Left of the Theater, I can’t miss seeing the many Lycian tombs cut out in the face of the rocks, but they are not accessible for visitors; only the ones in the eastern necropolis are.
+Left of the Theater, I can’t miss seeing the many Lycian tombs cut out in the face of the rocks, but they are not accessible for visitors; only the ones of the eastern necropolis are.
 So I set off to that side but then I don’t find any path in spite of my repeated attempts through the orange groves and medlar orchards.
-I see a signpost indicating that the Lycian Way passes here, but I wish the backpacker good luck to find out where he is going for I can’t and honestly, after yesterday’s experience hunting for Rhodiapolis I lack the energy to investigate much further.
+I see a signpost indicating that the Lycian Way passed here, but I wish the backpacker good luck in finding out where he is going for I can’t, and honestly, after yesterday’s experience hunting for Rhodiapolis I lack the energy to investigate much further.
 An old woman kindly tries to put me back on track, handing me a couple of sweet apples, but in vain!
 OK, that was that.

 No comments: